Gil-ADDA/Smart-Bin/README.md

 5. NeoPixel Stick - 8 x 5050 RGB LED <a href="https://www.adafruit.com/datasheets/WS2812B.pdf">NeoPixel Stick Datasheet</a>

 6. 2 Ultrasonic Ranging Module HC - SR04 <a href="https://www.micropik.com/PDF/HCSR04.pdf">Ultrasonic Ranging Module HC-SR04 Datasheet</a>

+# Additional:
+Some possible microcontrollers that could be suitable for a smart bin project include the Arduino UNO, Raspberry Pi, and ESP32.
+Each of these microcontrollers has its own strengths and weaknesses, so it is important to carefully consider your project requirements before making a decision.